 Comparing across normalization methods, at low noise levels and with no variation in population baseline, using the z-score normalized, mean-subtracted, or unnormalized measurements produced nearly equivalent results with the nearest neighbor classification.
 Both the shifting and expanding window autoregressive models had lower sensitivity and specificity values (Fig. 2.2).
 At higher noise levels and no population baseline variation, the relative results of the autoregressive models improved (Fig. 2.3, 2.4).
 Upon adding variation to the healthy population baseline, at 5% noise level, the z-score normalized measurements yielded the highest f-scores.
 As noise level increased, the results across all methods became more similar, and none of the normalization methods clearly outperformed the others.

-k-Nearest Neighbor Classification: Dynamic Approach

-Using an 80% confidence level for classification led to early detection time and higher sensitivity, but lower specificity (fig 3.1).
-Using a 95% confidence threshold led to higher specificity but delayed detection time and lower sensitivity.
-For 80% confidence, unnormalized measurements yielded the earliest mean detection time (60 days post-onset of cancer), z-score normalization produced the highest sensitivity (0.88), and autoregressive expanding window normalization produced the highest specificity (0.92).
-For 95% confidence, average subtraction yielded the earliest mean detection time (79 days post-onset of cancer), and z-score normalization produced the highest sensitivity (0.98) and specificity (1.0).
-Overall, z-score normalization had the best performance.

 Thresholding: Fixed Length Approach